2016 Magdalen Islands Mitsubishi MU-2 crash: Investigation

+Causes

+On 10 January 2018, the Transportation Safety Board of Canada (TSB) released their final report in which they stated that the accident was caused by the pilot's inability to maintain a stable landing approach.
+The pilot increased power at low altitude with low airspeed, but lost control, and the plane rolled right and descended rapidly.
+The pilot was able to level the wings, but his actions were too late to prevent impact with the ground.

+The investigation also found the pilot's high workload to be a contributing factor.
+It concluded that the high workload decreased his situational awareness and hindered the decision-making process.
+Furthermore, the investigation found it probable that the pilot's flight skills and procedures were insufficient for the pilot in command of operations on the aircraft type, especially in a situation similar to that experienced in this accident.

 Victims

 The victims include the two pilots, Captain Pascal Gosselin and co-pilot Fabrice Labourel.
 Jean Lapierre, his wife, his two brothers and one of his two sisters were also killed.

 Jean Lapierre was a former Canadian Federal Member of Parliament and former Minister of Transport in Prime Minister Paul Martin's cabinet.
 He was Paul Martin's Quebec lieutenant during Martin's time as Prime Minister, and a member of the Liberal party.
 Lapierre eventually became a well-known Quebec broadcaster and talk-show host.

 Canadian Prime Minister Justin Trudeau, former Prime Minister Paul Martin, and Montreal Mayor Denis Coderre all expressed their sadness at Lapierre's death.
-The funeral of Lapierre and his wife was held on April 16 and was attended by the current Prime Minister Justin Trudeau and his wife.
+The funeral of Lapierre and his wife was held on April 16 at the St. Viateur Church, Outremont and was attended by Prime Minister Justin Trudeau and his wife.